uoc-data-science/r_python/r_py_cheatsheet.md

 Purpose: Use 'select()' to choose a subset of the whole / existing dataset based on the needed columns.<br>

 This is useful in order to narrow down a big dataset to the elemntary data.
-The narrowed dataset will contain only the needed data.
+The narrowed dataset will contain only the needed data.<br>

 Documentation:
 https://pandas.pydata.org/pandas-docs/stable/getting_started/comparison/comparison_with_r.html#transforming<br>